Ray-Tracing-Systems/kernel_slicer/README_ex01.md

 Since we use automatic source-to-source translation, you shouldn't be confused with old variables (*rayPosAndNear, rayDirAndFar, hit*) which are still presented but not used this time.
 Here we have to pay attention to 2 things.
 First, the control flow has been preserved.
 Second, for each kernel call specific descriptor set was initialized and *vkCmdBindDescriptorSets*  is inserted before kernel calls to bind corrent input and ouptut buffers to each kernel.

-The full source code of this example is located at [apps/01_intersectSphere/](apps/01_intersectSphere/)
+The full source code of this example is located at [apps/01_intersectSphere/](apps/01_intersectSphere/).
+The example is relatively simple, it generate ray in first kernel, intersect sphere in the second one and then finally put color to resulting *out_color* in the third one.